Formula 1

 Gabi - Trustpilot

-The 2026 Spanish Grand Prix runs from September 11-13.
+The 2026 Spanish Grand Prix runs from September 11–13.
+This is a standard race weekend.
 Times provided are local:

-This is the inaugural Spanish Grand Prix at Madrid’s Madring circuit.
-That means that there are no previous results at this Formula 1 race.
-For the previous winners of the Spanish Grand Prix held in Barcelona, see the (Barcelona F1 tickets) page.
+The 2026 Madrid race is the inaugural Spanish Grand Prix at the MADRING — there are no previous results at this circuit.
+For the historical results of the Spanish Grand Prix held in Barcelona from 1991 to 2025, see the Barcelona F1 tickets page.

 6 – Michael Schumacher (1995, 1996, 2001, 2002, 2003, 2004)